 reg [7:0] op1, op2; always @ (posedge(clk)) begin if (btn) op1 <= sw; if (btn) op2 <= sw; end

 Configure the adder to be an adder/subtractor by including a circuit that can change one of the operand inputs into its negated two’s-compliment form (i.e., invert all the bits and add one).
 Use a pushbutton to select between addition and subtraction.

 Drive two additional LEDs as well – one to indicate whether the output from adder/subtractor was negative, and the other to indicate if the result is inaccurate due to overflow or underflow.
 Verify your circuit’s function by applying several test cases.

 Finally, modify the circuit by adding a binary-to-BCD conversion circuit so that it is easier to read the seven-segment display.
 You can find information on the bin2bcd circuit (including complete working code) in one of the background topic documents.

 3. Behavioral Multiplier

-Define an 8-bit multiplier using behavioral Verilog (use the “*” operator).
-Connect the multiplier inputs to two 8-bit registers, and connect the 16-bit result to the four digits of the seven-segment display.
-The registers must be loadable using slide switches (data) and pushbuttons (clocks).
+Define an 8-bit multiplier using behavioral Verilog (use the “ * ” operator).
+Connect the multiplier inputs to two 8-bit registers as before, using slide switches for data and pushbuttons for clocks.
+Connect the 16-bit result to the four digits of the seven-segment display using the bin2bcd converter.
+Check several test cases to make sure your multiplier is working correctly.